dailybruin/interactive.2014.wake-of-the-storm/chapter-1/a-network-of-support.md

 While NAFCON and People’s CORE both prioritized emergency aid, People’s CORE also sent clothing and supplies donated by L.A. residents to the Philippines.

 This aid was sorely needed in the immediate aftermath of the typhoon.
-People were without food for days, and sometimes the only source of nutrition was the fish swimming alongside drowning victims in the ocean, residents said.
+People were without food for days, and sometimes the only source of nutrition was the fish swimming alongside corpses in the ocean, residents said.

 “It’s hard to catch a fish swimming with dead bodies,” said local government official Gregorio Lantajo Jr. “Then you have to eat it.
 It’s hard.”

-In the barangay, or small village, of San Joaquin about nine miles outside Tacloban, many more would have died without the intervention of international aid agencies like those funded in part by UCLA students, that brought rice, sardines, noodles and tents, Lantajo said.
+In the barangay, or small village, of San Joaquin about nine miles outside Tacloban, many more would have died without the intervention of international aid agencies, like those funded in part by UCLA students, that brought rice, sardines, noodles and tents, Lantajo said.

 Maharlika Gastones’ family lost everything to the floodwaters.
 Her family needed clothing right after the storm, along with gasoline, food and water.